Indonesia national under-17 football team: 2023–2025: Playing at the World Cup

 The team then qualified for the 2025 AFC U-17 Asian Cup, in which their victory against South Korea and Yemen secured their qualification to the expanded 48-team FIFA U-17 World Cup, the country's first successful qualification campaign to a FIFA tournament.
-(Note: In the 1938 FIFA World Cup, the then-Dutch East Indies replaced Japan who withdrew; the 1979 and 2023 participations are already mentioned above.)
+(Note: In the 1938 FIFA World Cup, the then-Dutch East Indies won by walkover against both Japan and the United States who withdrew; the 1979 and 2023 participations are already mentioned above.)

 Indonesia were drawn to Group H alongside four-time champions Brazil, tournament debutants Zambia, and CONCACAF representatives Honduras.
 Zahaby Gholy opened the scoring in the first game, but Zambia then made a comeback to win 3–1.
 Against Brazil, they were dismantled 4–0.
 In the third group match, Evandra Florasta scored Indonesia's first goal from a penalty kick.
 Honduras quickly equalised via the same manner.
-Fadly Alberto then scored Indonesia's first ever second goal in a FIFA tournament, securing Indonesia's first ever win at any FIFA tournament, which was also Southeast Asia's first win in a FIFA men's football tournament match.
+Fadly Alberto then scored Indonesia's first ever second goal in a FIFA tournament, securing Indonesia's first ever win at any FIFA tournament, which was also the first win for a Southeast Asian team in a FIFA men's football tournament match.
+Upon the team's elimination, head coach Nova Arianto was promoted alongside his overage players to the U-20 national team, and he was replaced by former teammate Kurniawan Dwi Yulianto.

+2026–present: Declining

+Under the new head coach and with an almost entirely new team, Indonesia were battered at home 7–0 in a friendly against China.
+The teams then played a rematch, in which China won 3–2.
+They then got eliminated in the group stage of the 2026 ASEAN U-17 Boys' Championship, their worst result since 2017 and the first time such thing happened at home soil since 2008.

+Having qualified as quarter-finalists the year prior, they were in the 2026 AFC U-17 Asian Cup.
+They beat China 1–0 in the first game, but defeats against Qatar and Japan combined with Qatar's loss to China made sure they became the group's only side to not play in the 2026 FIFA U-17 World Cup, with Qatar as the tournament hosts automatically qualified.